crescentvenus/WALB/bin/README.txt

 Notes:
     I have reduced the sample rate a bit from default(2600000) due to performance limitation of the raspberry Pi.
-    You need additional user interface scripts to update INT_FILE as necessary.
-    Use Google maps API for example.
+    You need additional user interface scripts to update INT_FILE as necessary. ( such as under "webui" directory ) Use Google maps API for example.